FAQ

 Frequently asked questions

-Farmers will be required to share information about their farmland management activities on the enrolled fields throughout the year.
-This information is used to verify and audit their change in practices and to calculate the total GreenHouse Gas (GHG) emission reductions.
+Farmers will be required to share information about their management activities on the enrolled fields throughout the year.
+This information is used to quantify and validate the effect of the improved land management practices on soil organic carbon and calculate the Green House Gas (GHG) emission reductions.

-• Harvest information (crop, yield, etc.)
+• Planting and harvest information (crop, yield, etc.)

 • Tillage practices